Toskosz/carros-usados-pipeline/README.md

 - https://www.webmotors.com.br/
 - https://www.autoline.com.br/

+## What it looks like

 ## Improvements to be made
+- Store the raw files extracted in S3
+- Error notification through SNS
 - Paralallelization of data extraction
 - Better schedueling (Airflow)
-- Decouple load from transformation
+- Decouple extraction, load and transformation
-- Creation of hash algo for business Key (Avoiding duplicate fact row)
 - Add more datasources such as https://www.meucarronovo.com.br
+- Add more tests